 The caveats: project-management-first, not quote-to-invoice-first.
 Best fit is builders and renovators running multi-week projects, not service tradies running many small jobs.

-The caveats: general small-business software that targets tradies as one of several verticals, not a purpose-built trade tool, and its scale claims are vendor-sourced only; no independent review listing found.
+The caveats: general small-business software that targets tradies as one of several verticals, not a purpose-built trade tool, and its scale claims are vendor-sourced only; no independent review listing found on Capterra, G2, Trustpilot or the app stores.
+Every capability of the AI receptionist is vendor-asserted, and the sample call transcripts on its own site are labelled as illustrative rather than real.

 What it does: two unrelated electrician-focused products share this name.
 TradeDocs NZ is full electrician job management with NZ EWRB-compliant Certificate of Compliance templates.
 TradeDocs UK is narrower and more novel: photograph a consumer unit or boiler data plate and its AI vision extracts the circuit data, cross-references BS 7671 and Gas Safe requirements, and issues a QR-verified PDF certificate, pay as you go with no subscription.